marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

   * context-switches
 * perf stat: better than time
   * example: `ex_container QList`
-  * time gives three numbers: real, user, sys: user+sys can be bigger than real, bceause of multithreading
+  * time gives three numbers: real, user, sys: user+sys can be bigger than real, because of multithreading
 * pikaur: what is this?
 * time -v ex_container QList (?)
 * never ever use time again, always use perf stat: QList has 7 billion cycles, qvector 5 billions